R3Conclave/conclave-core-sdk/docs/docs/azure.md

 aren't helpful and thus there is DCAP (_datacenter attestation primitives_).
 DCAP requires more modern hardware but is otherwise simpler and more robust.
 You may also see DCAP referred to as "ECDSA attestation".

+!!! important
+    Intel does not provide EPID attestation support on any Xeon Scalable processors.
+This includes Ice Lake Xeon CPUs and any future generations.
+Please ensure you are using DCAP attestation on these platforms.

 In DCAP repeating attestation requests aren't forwarded to Intel, but rather served from a cache.
 A newly installed machine obtains a machine certificate from Intel via the cache which may then be persisted to disk.
 All this is automated for you.